Internet-of-Bananas/installation-guide/README.md

 **Attention**: The IoB devices contains fragile parts, be careful when handling them.
 Do not place them in a metal or conductive surface, you can short-circuit the microcontroller and sensors, and damage them.
 Do not place the microcontrollers and the sensors in a wet environment, water can damage them and you may risk injury.

 ## Before starting
 All the data produced from the IoB sensors will be visualised on a platform called Adafruit IO.
-This will allow each participant to showcase their own data on a "dashboard", and the IoB organisrs to create a World Map of the Internet of Bananas.
+This will allow each participant to showcase their own data on a "dashboard", and the IoB organisers to create a World Map of the Internet of Bananas.
 To publish the data in Adafruit IO it's necessary to have an account - you can create one for free at this link: [https://accounts.adafruit.com/users/sign_up](https://accounts.adafruit.com/users/sign_up).
 Once you have an account, you will have credentials (user name and key) that will be used in the code to publish the data online.
 Adafruit IO will recieve three sets of data (or *feeds*): color, temperature and humidity.
 Only you have control on the data that is published in your account - in the appropriate time, we will kindly ask you to set your feeds as *public*, so we can show them in the global map on our website. =)